-The King’s Intelligence and Security Group provides a forum for strengthened networking among staff members and PhD students of the Departments of War Studies and Defence Studies, and practitioners working in the fields of intelligence.
-We bring together researchers whose individual expertise ranges from the history of military and civilian intelligence to contemporary intelligence issues, such as intelligence oversight, privatisation and international liaison.
-Through an active programme of events, expert debates and applied research, we foster the public discussion of key issues in intelligence.
+The KCL Intelligence and Security Group (KISG) provides a forum for collaborative research and networking between War Studies faculty and PhD students, external partners and affiliate institutions, and practitioners working in intelligence.
+We bring together a research community with expertise ranging from the history of military and civilian intelligence to contemporary intelligence issues, such as oversight, privatisation, and international liaison.
+Through an active programme of events, expert workshops and applied research, we foster the public discussion of key issues in intelligence.

 View the individual profiles of our research members.